Pupil Premium

 1 |

-Our assessments, observations and discussions with pupils show that disadvantaged pupils are likely to have emotional and mental health issues that often prove a significant barrier to engagement, learning and wellbeing |
+Our assessments, observations and discussions with pupils show that disadvantaged pupils are likely to have emotional and mental health issues that often prove a significant barrier to engagement, learning and wellbeing.
+High quality teaching with specialist SEN strategies and support increases pupils with their engagement in their learning and progress. |

 Through observations and conversations with pupils and their families, we find that disadvantaged pupils often require significant support to develop personal and social skills and generally have fewer opportunities to engage and experience in social opportunities |